weecology/lab-manual/WEecology:-Onboarding-Checklist.md

 - [ ] Read Weecology’s [Welcome to Slack]( https://github.com/weecology/lab-wiki/wiki/Welcome-to-Slack) page
 - [ ] Take the [Markdown tutorial](https://www.markdowntutorial.com/).
 Markdown is a way of writing text that the computer then adds formatting to (i.e. italics, bullet points, headers).
 We use markdown for our website, as part of GitHub communication, and to create RMarkdown files to help keep track of projects.
 - [ ] Set up your weecology calendar with your class schedule, when you’ll be out of town etc. You can make the names of the events public or private as you wish, this is just so others can see when you’re available for scheduling purposes.
-- [ ] Optional: Add other calendars to your calendar to stay informed on other events.
+- [ ] Optional: Add other calendars to your **Weecology** calendar to stay informed on other events.
 This can be done by finding the + sign by “Other Calendars”.
 Commonly used calendars include “ethan”, “morgan”, “conference room”, “UF Weecology Seminars”, and portalproject1977@gmail.com (the portal calendar for keeping track of when trips are occurring)

 #### Familiarize Yourself with Lab Culture and Values:
 - [ ] Read the [Way of Weecology]( https://github.com/weecology/lab-wiki/wiki/Way-of-Weecology)